LisaHJung/O4B/README.md

 <img width="1040" alt="image" src="https://github.com/user-attachments/assets/36081b69-8d28-4e16-9afa-86957759fc90" />

 **Verify that Jaeger is receiving traces from the OTel Collector**
-1. Go the following url (http://localhost:16686/) to access the Jaeger UI.
+1. Go to the following URL (http://localhost:16686/) to access the Jaeger UI.

 2. Click on the "Service" section (orange box) to view all the services that are sending traces to Jaeger.